SerendpityZOEY/CSCI-5828-Foundations-of-Software-Engineering/homework01.md

 Conversations are everywhere especially when you are in a team.
 For example, you need to communicate with others to know their progress, the problem that the team met to make sure members are working synchronized.
 We need conversations on-line to have a better understanding of documentations written by other developers.
 Also, we need conversations with test cases to make sure abstractions is working.
 You are never alone during software development so conversations are important.

 #### Specification
 The specification of software engineering refers to provide the detail of everything of software development.
-That is, list the exact requirements (user requirements, business requirements, project requirements, functional and non-functional requirements), design diagrams of a project in order to solve a problem, choose specific languages based on the goals to achieve, write test plans for each potential bugs, make a schedule of what you achieve today and what you can deliver this week.
+That is, list the exact requirements *(user requirements, business requirements, project requirements, functional and non-functional requirements)*, design diagrams of a project in order to solve a problem, choose specific languages based on the goals to achieve, write test plans for each potential bugs, make a schedule of what you achieve today and what you can deliver this week.

 Specification is important since a good design makes implementation much more efficient.
 You list all kinds of requirements so that the final product meets all of them which can satisfy clients.
 When consider the whole class diagrams, you form a whole picture of the structure and reduce refactor as well.
 When start implementing, specify the same version of framework, programming languages and anything else to make the code more organized especially working in a team.
 Specify test plans make the product robust to as much as possible problems and help developers to improve it.
 Make a plan of development life cycle helps developer to build up the program step by step so that they won't lost direction or waste time on unnecessary trivial things.

 #### Translation
-The process of moving from one specification to another, from one set of structures to another and from one level of abstraction to another.
+Translation happens from the start till the end of developing software.
+To view the process horizontally, it moves from one specification to another, from one set of structures to another and from one level of abstraction to another.\[[2](#ref2)\] For example, when one use case is done, move to the next.
+On the other hand, to view translation vertically, we move from write up requirements to deisgn diagrams, data models, algorithms.
+After this, it moves to implementation, then testing and debugging.
 This will forms a pipeline like of work that you convey until the final finished version.

-This makes the development more organized.
+This makes the development more organized and efficient.

 #### Iteration
 The development can't be done at one time.
 Instead, there are a bunch of versions which is the result after discussing with clients in order to meet the requirements and help them think more specific about the logic of design and what they want exactly.
 So we need to iterate this process to modify the current version and meet the next goal, this is the definition of iteration.

 Iteration is important because even clients don't know exactly what they want in the beginning, usually they describe a high level of expectation of the product's functionality and software developers needs to discuss with them when designing the logic of data model, UI design, algorithms needed, etc. So the work needs to be iterate and iterate to reach the requirements and full functionality.

+### References
+1. <a name="ref1">Brooks, F. P. , J. (1987).</a>, D.L., <q>No Silver Bullet—Essence and Accidents of Software Engineering<q>.
+2. <a name="ref2">Kenneth Anderson</a>, D.L., <q>Lecture 01 slides<q>.